hkust-vgd/architectural_style_transfer/README.md

 You can manually label sky as background, remaining as foreground.

 #### Automatic labeling
-We used pretrained model (TODO) to label sky background for training and evaluation data.
+We used pretrained model (`ResNet50dilated + PPM_deepsup`) to label sky background for training and evaluation data as described in the paper.
-Please access official [repository](TODO) for details.
+Please access this [repository](https://github.com/CSAILVision/semantic-segmentation-pytorch#supported-models) for details.

 ### Training
 Training is tested in NVIDIA GeForce RTX 2080 Ti with 11GB memory with one single GPU under 256x256 resolution,